 Why I'm Running

 My career began in Louisiana in 2008, when I was a high school social studies teacher at an alternative high school on the West Bank of New Orleans as part of Teach For America, just three years after Hurricane Katrina.
-My students faced unthinkable trauma, discrimination, and challenges both inside and outside of school, but I never once doubted their ability to succeed.
 This experience fostered in me an unshakable belief in the potential of all children, and in the importance of giving every child access to an outstanding public education.
 I was at the very beginning of my journey, but in that classroom, I started on the path to becoming the leader I am today.

 I returned to my home state of Minnesota with a strengthened commitment to public service, including teaching for a third year here.
 I became an organizer with the Saint Paul Federation of Teachers in the 2012 election cycle, working with Ward 4 neighbors and teachers citywide to pass the Saint Paul Public Schools funding levy—a $39 million annual investment in our teachers and students.
 The lesson I learned from that experience is that good ideas don’t just happen on their own; you have to organize them into reality.
 I’m bringing this spirited ethic with me to City Hall, through a resident-driven campaign that bridges the gap between residents and government.

 I'm now running for City Council because our city needs capable leaders who reflect our growth, our diversity, and our shared commitment to equity.
 That's the kind of leadership I bring to all of my work, and would be proud to bring to the Saint Paul City Council.
 Saint Paul is growing rapidly, and it’s on us to ensure that every resident of our city can benefit from that growth.
 That’s why we need a City Council that is laser-focused on equity.